angeloskillz/Shop-Titans/content/guides/2019-05-30-master-the-city.md

 ### Resource Buildings

+These are buildings that produce our resources.

+Currently, we have 8 types of resources.

 ### Special Buildings

 ![](/img/specials.team.png)

 We have 4 special buildings: the Town Hall; the Training Hall; the Emerald Inn; and, the Tavern.

+The **Town Hall** level determines the guild's maximum capacity.
+At its max level, a guild can hold 20 people.
+Investing in this building will give no bonus of any sort.

+The **Training Hall** managed by Argon is tied to our hero levels.